Animal Crossing: New Horizons: Game mechanics and concepts

-The developers made sure to make the game not only welcoming new players but to also retain core concepts from the previous games to keep older fans of the series happy.
+The developers sought to make the game both welcoming to new players and to retain core concepts from the previous games to keep older fans of the series happy.
 A crafting system was implemented to allow the player to keep the player from running out of things to do after the in-game stores close.
-She mentioned how the D.I.Y. crafting system would keep players in theme with the game by interacting and using the natural environment to their advantage.
-Kyogoku took note of players who began playing Animal Crossing games via mobile apps, such as Animal Crossing: Pocket Camp, by implementing the Nook Miles feature which would show the player what kinds of activities and concepts they can achieve by rewarding them to do so.
+Kyogoku mentioned how the D.I.Y. crafting system would keep players in theme with the game by interacting and using the natural environment to their advantage.
+She took note of players who began playing Animal Crossing games via mobile apps, such as Animal Crossing: Pocket Camp, by implementing the Nook Miles feature which would show the player what kinds of activities and concepts they can achieve by rewarding them to do so.
 The Nook Miles system also rewards the player for doing common tasks and collecting materials that would sell for cheap to keep the player from only tediously searching out expensive materials.
 Furniture and clothing accessibility and customization were emphasized for multiplayer so players could show pride in their islands.

-Additionally, the developers noticed that players would repeatedly restart games in the previous series over and over, in hopes to get an island shape that they want.
+Additionally, the developers noticed that players would repeatedly restart their save files in previous titles, in hopes of getting their desired island shape.
 Because of this, landscaping was implemented to allow for easy shaping of the island.
-Another issue they noticed was "time-traveling"; due to the game running in real-time, players would change the clock on the console to put themselves further into the future, so they don't have to wait in real-time.
+Another issue they noticed was "time-traveling"; due to the game running in real-time, players would change the clock on the console to put themselves further into the future, so they wouldn't have to wait in real-time.
 To help avoid this, they made sure landscaping and crafting did not have any wait-time restrictions.
 They also tied seasonal events to updates instead of implementing the content into the game from the beginning so players could not skip ahead and retrieve exclusive items.
 The interest rate in the game's bank system was also decreased to lower the incentive of time-traveling.
 Although the developers intended no time-traveling to be the ideal way of playing, they did not shun the concept entirely.